HomeBlog Home

 Real Estate Disclosure Requirements

 North Carolina has specific laws regarding real estate disclosures.
-Sellers of residential properties are required to provide certain disclosures such as including known material defects or hazards that may affect the value or desirable of the property.
+Sellers of residential properties are required to provide certain disclosures such as including known material defects or hazards that may affect the value or desirability of the property.

 Enforcement and Penalties